allmhuran/cdcx/README.md

 exec cdcx.[Setup.Table] 'MyAlias', 'dbo', 'T';

 -- In this example I will pass 0x0 as the "previous end LSN".
--- I will also use GetParamsByList and pass in a character separated string representing the columns for which I care about changes.
+-- I will also use GetParamsByList and pass in the columns for which I care about changes -- as a character separated string.

 declare @startLsn binary(10), @endLsn binary(10), @mask1 varbinary(128), @mask2 varbinary(128), @changesMIssed bit;
-exec cdcx.[MyAlias.GetParamsByList] 'dbo', 't', 'j, k', ',' 0x0, @startLsn output, @endLsn output, @mask1 output, @mask2 output, @changesMissed output;
+exec cdcx.[MyAlias.GetParamsByList] 'dbo', 't', 'j, k', ',', 0x0, @startLsn output, @endLsn output, @mask1 output, @mask2 output, @changesMissed output;

+-- Alternatively, I could use GetParams and pass in a table variable of type cdcx.Sysnameset to specify column names.
+-- You might want to store the set of column names for which changes "matter" for some particular -- use case in a persistent table.
+That way if you later decide you care about changes to another column, -- just add a row to your table.

+declare @columns cdcx.Sysnameset;
+insert @columns select columName from dbo.MyPersistedColumnNames;
+declare @startLsn binary(10), @endLsn binary(10), @mask1 varbinary(128), @mask2 varbinary(128), @changesMIssed bit;
+exec cdcx.[MyAlias.GetParamsByList] 'dbo', 't', @columns, 0x0, @startLsn output, @endLsn output, @mask1 output, @mask2 output, @changesMissed output;

 -- cdcx_deleted is a bit column; it will be 1 if the net change to the row over the LSN window was deletion.
 -- You can also include any valid column in the source table in your select, even if it's not being tracked by CDC.